 Introduction

-Key Principles of Pilates Practice
+Key Principles of Pilates exercises for beginners Practice

 Concentration, control, centering, precision, breath, and flow are a few of the key principles guiding practice in Pilates.
 These principles enhance movement engagement by ensuring it is intentional, effective, and the right muscle alignment is maintained.
 Following these guidelines allows one to achieve proper body awareness and technique which fosters more efficient movement.